 Chest tubes can be used to treat air leaks, but there are also potential risks.
-Chest tubes can have adverse effects, including tidal volume loss, irregular gas exchange, and the development of ventilator cycles, particularly when mechanical ventilation is employed.
-Moreover, applying negative pressure to a chest tube may increase flow through the fistula tract and delay healing and closure.(9)
+Chest tubes can have adverse effects, including tidal volume loss, and irregular changes in ventilator cycles from inspiration to expiration, particularly when mechanical ventilation is employed.
+Moreover, applying negative pressure to a chest tube may increase flow through the fistula tract and delay healing and closure.12

 Patients with high-flow air leakage and empyema drainage require a chest tube.
-A chest tube can also be used to occlude during the inspiratory phase or enhance positive intrapleural pressure during the expiratory phase in patients who are undergoing mechanical ventilation.
-In order to maintain positive end-expiratory pressure (PEEP), this intervention aims to both decrease air leakage during expiration and to decrease airflow near the leak during the last inspiration.
+A chest tube can also be used to occlude during the inspiratory phase or enhance positive intrapleural pressure during the expiratory phase in patients who are undergoing mechanical ventilation.12

+To maintain PEEP, this intervention aims to both decrease air leakage during expiration and to decrease airflow near the leak during the last inspiration.
 This method has also been used in conjunction, and it might be especially important for patients with ARDS or other disorders where PEEP is required to keep oxygen levels up.
 Any air leaks must be able to drain through a chest tube that is large enough.
-A sclerosing agent can be applied through a chest tube to perform pleurodesis.(9)
+A sclerosing agent can be applied through a chest tube to perform pleurodesis.12